quantiota/Whole-in-One-Framework/README.md

 10. **`10-the-probabilistic-framework.md`**:
     Explores the shift from binary to probabilistic decision-making and its implications for market dynamics.

+11. **`11-the-whole-in-one-framework.md`**
+    INtegrates a groundbreaking perspective on financial market modeling by unifying quantitative and qualitative probabilistic inputs.

 ## How to Contribute

 We invite contributors to help implement machine learning processors within the **Whole-in-One Market Model** and integrate them with the **AI Agent Lab**.
 Here’s how you can get involved: